ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 The instructions cmp and jeg printed with explicit $sw displayed in assembly and disassembly.
-You can change code in AsmParser and Dissassembly (the last chapter) to hide the $sw printed in these instructions (the $sw is implicit and not displayed).
+You can change code in AsmParser and Dissassembly (the last chapter) to hide the $sw printed in these instructions (set $sw to implicit and not displayed, such as "jeq 20" rather than "jeq $sw, 20").

 Verilog of CPU0